History of SEIFSA 1941-2017

 ”Many Parliamentarians seem to think their main function is to keep changing laws and passing new ones.
 Solving problems comes from enforcing laws, not passing them.

-”We at SEIFSA are trying to improve understanding through Business South Africa [today known as Business Unity South Africa or Busa] and other forums”
+”We at SEIFSA are trying to improve understanding through Business South Africa and other forums”

 The ANC joined leaders and organisations across the continent in declaring the 21st century an African century.
 The decade dawned however with an emerging awareness that the transformation of a resistance movement with a high level of legitimacy into an effective government able to run the country was by no means an easy process.